__ _ _ __ ___

 For a period of time, yes.

-Similarly, some homeservers (depending on how they are being used) will need to support both old-style (non-OIDC) and new-style (OIDC) client auth for a period of time.
+Similarly, some homeservers (depending on how they are being used) will need to support both old-style and new-style client auth for a period of time.

 Does this mean that the login page/screen’s branding won’t match the branding of my app any more?

-Assuming that you are following best practise and not using the Resource Owner Password Credentials Grant, then: yes, the branding on the login form is under the control of the homeserver administrator not the client.
+Assuming that you are following best practise, then: yes, the branding on the login form is under the control of the homeserver administrator not the client.

 That said, if you are operating your own client and homeserver then you can brand and customise both as you wish.